 3. A reviewer edited their review

 Reviewers can change their star rating at any time.
 A guest who left a 5-star review last year might edit it to 3 stars after a bad revisit.
-This changes your average without any new review appearing in your feed.
+Uncommon but impactful when it happens.

 4. A reviewer deleted their Google account